Skip to main content

 “We’re The Leaders”

 In 2022-23, we assembled an Implementation Team of 22 faculty and staff members from across the college to focus on implementation of Student Success and Retention (SSR) strategies.
 We prioritized the creation of a college-level SERP that would adapt the university-level goals for the complexities of our college.
 Our process began with an in-depth needs assessment that surfaced the many barriers that disrupt not only student success, but also the success of our faculty and staff.
-Guided by the goal of closing persistent equity gaps, we must address these barriers and constraints directly in order to design feasible, sustainable strategies.
-If, for example, a strategy ends up creating an additional burden for a faculty or staff group that is already experiencing burn-out, we have not created a feasible, sustainable strategy for addressing equity gaps.
+Guided by the goal of closing performance gaps, we must address these barriers and constraints directly in order to design feasible, sustainable strategies.
+If, for example, a strategy ends up creating an additional burden for a faculty or staff group that is already experiencing burn-out, we have not created a feasible, sustainable strategy for addressing performance gaps.

 Coordination and alignment of student success initiatives is challenging and complex.
-To accomplish this work, we are drawing on existing frameworks for leadership and equity-minded strategic planning.
+To accomplish this work, we are drawing on existing frameworks for leadership and strategic planning.
 One of these frameworks, Collective Impact, we have already described at length.
 The second framework is Marshall Ganz’ “Snowflake” Model of Distributed Leadership.
 This model is a community organizing strategy where leadership is not held by a single individual or several individuals in charge of isolated initiatives.
 Rather, leadership is distributed across a network, so that initiatives can be interconnected and aligned.30

 a network of people connected by arrows, forming a diamond shape; the central figure is connected to four others, who are each connected to three more people